rstyczynski/umc/README.md

 eth0/dvdt 2020-02-13 18:09:00,+0000,1581617340,oci_box1,ifconfig,eth0,325,0,0,0,0,189,0,0,0,0,0,0,1869094,156622 RXbytes 1834236 50000
 ```

-Above line triggered echo on eth0 read bytes rate bigger then threshold.
-Condition check was one for each received line from data collector and filters.
-Note that it's a trick similar to xargs.
-In cast after each lien 'when' command goes to obd/eth0/dvdt/state file to check value of RXbytes.
-Trick works as 'dvdt' filter before, updated state file for each received line.
-Note 'silently' clause which blocks regular scv data display.
-Such mode is rather used for debug, as normally filters should bass csv trough.
+Above line triggered echo on eth0 read bytes rate bigger then threshold. umc performs condition check for each received line from data collector/filters.

+Note that foreach uses a trick similar to xargs.
+In fact piped csv data is ignored, and after each line 'when' command goes to obd/eth0/dvdt/state file to get value of RXbytes and copare with given threshold.
+The trick works as 'dvdt' filter before, updates state file for each received line.
+Note 'silently' clause which blocks regular csv data display.
+Such mode is rather used for debug, as normally filters should pass csv trough.

 Let's set flag each time the threshold is passed.